Lattices in rigid analytic representations: Preliminaries on formal schemes and rigid analytic spaces

 In order to simplify the exposition, we work with pseudorepresentations in the classical sense rather than the more modern notion of Chenevier's determinants.
 We will assume that the characteristic of our coefficient field is large enough compared to the dimension of the pseudorepresentation, in order to avoid the issues described in \cite[Introduction, footnote 5]{chendet}.

 Let $d$ be a positive integer.
 Let $A$ be a topological ring in which $d!$ is invertible, and $R$ a topological $A$-algebra.
 We refer to \cite{taylorgal,chendet} for the definition of a $d$-dimensional pseudorepresentation $T:R\to A$.
 If $G$ is a topological group, an \emph{$A$-valued pseudorepresentation of $G$} is a pseudorepresentation of the group algebra $A[G]$.
 We also refer to its restriction $T\colon G\to A$ as a pseudorepresentation.
-Given a pseudorepresentation $T\colon R\to A$, we recall that the \emph{kernel} of $T$ is the $A$-submodule of $R$ defined by
+Given a pseudorepresentation $T\colon R\to A$ and an $A$-algebra $B$, we denote by $T\otimes_AB$ the pseudorepresentation $T\otimes_AB\to B$ induced from $T$.
+For later use, we prove a lemma.